Definition of Restricted Stock Units

 Restricted stock units are advantageous for the employer as well as the employees in the following ways:

-- The company is able to retain talented employees and it saves them from the loss that they would incur on the early resignation of such employees.
+- The company can retain talented employees, saving them from the loss they would incur on the early resignation of such employees.

-- The company is deferring the payments for the future instead of making an upfront payment and hence saving its cash flows.
+- The company is deferring the payments for the future instead of making an upfront payment, hence saving its cash flows.

 - The employee gets ownership interest in the company once the option vests.

-Some limitations that employers and employees face in case of restricted stock units are as follows:
+Some limitations that employers and employees face in the case of restricted stock units are as follows:

-- It is not guaranteed that highly talented employees will stay with the company just because of the right of RSUs as some other company might offer to compensate them even better based on their high skills.
+- It is not guaranteed that highly talented employees will stay with the company just because of the right of RSUs, as some other companies might offer to compensate them even better based on their high skills.

-- The amount at which the employees are to be compensated is unknown to the company at the beginning since the fair market value as at the vesting date is considered.
+- The amount at which the employees are to be compensated is unknown to the company at the beginning since the fair market value as of the vesting date is considered.

 - It may happen that the value of the stock doesn’t appreciate as expected by the employees.

-- If for any genuine reason the employees want to leave the company before the vesting period, the employees will have to forego the rights.
+- If the employees want to leave the company before the vesting period, the employees will have to forego the rights.

-Restricted stock units are a good option to retain employees with the company.
-A benefit that is associated with RSUs is also that the employees don’t have to bear any cost and the same form part of their compensation plan.
+Restricted stock units are an excellent option to retain employees with the company.
+A benefit of RSUs is that the employees don’t have to bear any cost, which is part of their compensation plan.

 Recommend ed Articles

 This is a guide to Restricted Stock Units.
-Here we also discuss how is stock limited on restricted stock units? along with advantages and disadvantages.
+Here we also discuss how the stock is limited on restricted stock units, along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –